 I always laughed when I heard this phrase, but when you think about it makes so much sense.
-How in the world are you supposed to help save others around when you aren’t taking care of yourself, first!
+How in the world are you supposed to help save others around when you aren’t taking care of yourself first!
 This seems like such an easy concept, but how many times have you forgotten about yourself because you were so worried about other people?
 How often do you feel like you’re drowning in everyone’s shit, unable to clean up your own!?!

 If you’re a mother, the answer is probably ALWAYS, right?

 It has always been way to easy to think outside of myself and help someone in need.
 Not because I’m this amazing selfless person.
 On the contrary, it’s just easier to clean up a mess when you can see it, versus when you’re standing knee-deep in it.
 Not to mention it one of those “talents” or “character” traits that I possess, i don’t know.
-All I know is that when someone needs saving I put my cape on and get to saving.
+All I know is that when someone needs saving, I put my cape on and get to saving.

 I’m that friend that everyone comes to when they’re going through it.
-The one that coaches out of the darkness of their emotions and into the light of reasonable rational thinking.
-But for some reason, everyone thinks that because I can help them through their shit I don’t need a hand through mine.
+The one that coaches out of the darkness of their emotions and into the light of reasonable, rational thinking.
+But for some reason, everyone thinks that because I can help them through their shit, I don’t need a hand through mine.
 “This is a PSA go check on your strong friends.”
 And boy are there a few times I need help.

 When I was in college, I took over the gender studies club.
 One of the best things about being the president of the gender studies club was our philanthropist event.
 Every year for a woman driven cause, we would put on The vagina monologues.
 I don’t know if you have been privy to seeing or reading Eve Ensler’s The vagina monologues, but they are fascinating.
 Women tell stories of being a woman in all its forms and what it means to have a vagina.
 It was during this season of my life that I start to see my relationship in a different light.

 More and more, it became evident that I sought to teach and help other women out of abusive relationships.
 Never thinking that I might have been in myself or was currently in one myself.
-I was constantly helping at women shelters and volunteering for empowerment for women in Utah.
-I want so badly for women to have an equal standpoint and to be treated fairly even within their own house and family.
+I was continually helping at women shelters and volunteering for empowerment for women in Utah.
+I wanted so badly for women to have an equal standpoint and to be treated fairly even within their own house and family.
 Yet, I neglected to think about how I was being treated.

 My house was loud but lonely.
 I always had my children around, but I was starved for love.
 It never occurred to me that there was anything more than that.